The Impact of Topping Trees: An Expert's Perspective

 Cons:

-In some cases, cutting the top off a tree can stimulate new growth.
-However, the new growth is usually fragile and may make the tree weaker.
-It’s crucial to take into consideration the condition of the tree as well as the depth of the cuts before attempting to encourage new growth through cutting the top.
+In certain instances cutting off the top of a tree can stimulate new growth.
+However, the new growth is usually fragile and may cause further damage to the tree.
+It’s crucial to take into consideration the state of the tree’s health and the extent of the cuts before attempting to stimulate new growth by topping.

 Conclusion